giantswarm/docs/src/content/guides/securing-with-rbac-and-psp/index.md

 The `<cn-prefix>` defaults to the email you sign in with at Giant Swarm.
 The default organization is empty.
 Thus, a user that is created without any additional CN Prefix and/or Organizations won't have any rights on the cluster unless you bind a role to their specific username.

-## Bootstrapping and Managing Access Rights
+## Bootstrapping and managing access rights

 For bootstrapping and managing access rights on your Kubernetes cluster you first need a user that already has all rights that you want to give out.
 The easiest way to get such a user is creating a user that is in the `system:masters` group and thus carries Cluster Admin rights.